logaretm/vee-validate/docs/content/guide/composition-api/handling-forms.md

 ## Setting Errors Manually

 Quite often you will find yourself unable to replicate some validation rules on the client-side due to natural limitations.
-For example a `unique` email validation is complex to implement on the client-side, which the ability to set errors manually can be useful.
+For example, `unique` email validation is complex to implement on the client-side, which the ability to set errors manually can be useful.

-You can set messages for fields by using either `setFieldError` which sets an error message for one field at a time, and the `setErrors` function which allows you set error messages for multiple fields at once.
+You can set messages for fields by using either `setFieldError` which sets an error message for one field at a time, and the `setErrors` function which allows you to set error messages for multiple fields at once.

 Both functions are available as a return value from `useForm`.
 In the following example, we check if the server response contains any validation errors and we set them on the fields: